SanterreJo/homebridge-hilo/README.md

 ## Installation
 1. Install Homebridge by following
    [the instructions](https://github.com/homebridge/homebridge/wiki).
-2. Install this plugin using [Homebridge Config UI X (RECOMMENDED)](https://github.com/oznu/homebridge-config-ui-x), or by running `npm install -g homebridge-hilo`.
+2. Install this plugin using [Homebridge Config UI X (REQUIRED)](https://github.com/oznu/homebridge-config-ui-x), or by running `npm install -g homebridge-hilo`.

 ## Configuration
 For the plugin to work, it needs access to your Hilo account

-You can provide your username/password via the installation process provided by [Homebridge Config UI X (RECOMMENDED)](https://github.com/oznu/homebridge-config-ui-x), or by adding the following configuration to [homebridge](https://github.com/homebridge/homebridge/wiki/Homebridge-Config-JSON-Explained)
+You will need to login to your Hilo account during the installation process provided by [Homebridge Config UI X (REQUIRED)](https://github.com/oznu/homebridge-config-ui-x), or by adding the following configuration to [homebridge](https://github.com/homebridge/homebridge/wiki/Homebridge-Config-JSON-Explained)

 ```json